alicia-mei/chatgpt_led/README.md

-Activity required us to create a code without libraries.
-Students had to blink a led on the FRDM KL25Z board.
+Activity required students to generate a code using chatgpt and correct it.
+The task was to blink a led on the FRDM KL25Z board using the registers and library other than stdio.h.